redsach/redsach.github.io/_pages/about.md

 ------
 <div align="center">
   <img src="/images/01-jan-14.gif" width="600"><br><br>
-  <p>Our ML methods run instantaneously, allowing us to model thousands of potential scenarios of space weather effects on Earth.</p>
+  <p>Our ML methods are accurate and run near instanteously, allowing us to model thousands of potential scenarios for the space weather effects on Earth.
+A large space weather event could cost the global economy up to $1tn dollars a year.</p>
 </div>
 <br>
 <br>